kolkhis/tech-notes/hashicorp/terraform/proxmox-terraform.md

-I wrote my own [custom installer script](https://github.com/kolkhis/.dotfiles/blob/main/install/install/install-terraform) for portability, to work on both Debian-based and RedHat-based systems -- mainly distros that are binary-compatible with RHEL (Rocky, Alma).
+I wrote my own [custom installer script](https://github.com/kolkhis/.dotfiles/blob/main/install/install/install-terraform) for portability, to work on both Debian-based and RedHat-based systems -- mainly Debian/Ubuntu Server and distros that are binary-compatible with RHEL (Rocky, Alma).

 ## Terraform Authetication on Proxmox